The Boat in the Field by Artist Ilan Averbuch

 Read the announcement about the award here.

-View Averbuch’s proposal presentation here.
+View Averbuch’s initial proposal presentation here.